spectrocloud/librarium/docs/docs-content/registries-and-packs/spectro-cli-reference.md

 :::tip

-If you have access to the pack registry's Certificate Authority (CA) certificate .Place the CA certificate in the **/etc/spectro/certs.d/[SERVER]/ca.crt** folder.
+If you have access to the pack registry's Certificate Authority (CA) certificate.
+Place the CA certificate in the **/etc/spectro/certs.d/[SERVER]/ca.crt** folder.
 Replace the [SERVER] with the pack registry server name.

 :::